tripathijiii/tripathijiii/README.md

 ### Hi there WHOSOEVER is seeing this

-🔭 I’m currently working on Trying my luck with each and every framework i can get my hands on.
+-🔭 I’m currently working on Trying my luck with each and every framework i can get my hands on.
-🌱 I’m currently learning ML and AI
+-🌱 I’m currently learning ML and AI/
-💬 Ask me about anything related to colaborationg of ML and AI on mobile applications and on web apps.
+-💬 Ask me about anything related to colaborationg of ML and AI on mobile applications and on web apps.

 <!--
 **tripathijiii/tripathijiii** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.